sjgarland/YeomanGuide/Notes/HowTo/Test.md

 ## Troubleshooting

-If Excel's ribbon does not contain the `XLray` tab, but a `dev server` is running, select the `Insert` tab, click the triangle to the right of `My Add-ins`, and select `XLray`.
+If Excel's ribbon does not contain the `Yeoman Guide` tab, but a `dev server` is running, select the `Insert` tab, click the triangle to the right of `My Add-ins`, and select `Yeoman Guide`.

-If `XLray` is not in the list of add-ins, or if the `dev server` did not start, there may be a problem with the [manifest](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/add-in-manifests).
+If `Yeoman Guide` is not in the list of add-ins, or if the `dev server` did not start, there may be a problem with the [manifest](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/add-in-manifests).
 To [validate a manifest](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/troubleshoot-manifest), type `npm run validate`.
 This will check check whether the manifest adheres to the appropriate [XML schema](https://github.com/OfficeDev/office-js-docs-pr/tree/master/docs/overview/schemas/taskpane).

 If the manifest passes this test, enable runtime logging to see if it contains a semantic error, such as a missing resource definition.

 Problems sometimes occur if you open a new workbook (or if you start Excel by clicking its icon).
 It's not clear how to prevent them.
 It's also not clear why loading the add-in doesn't always work.

-If problems arise, particularly when installing a new version of XLray, try the following.
+If problems arise, particularly when installing a new version of Yeoman Guide, try the following.

 - Delete the contents of `~/Library/Containers/com.microsoft.Excel/Data/Documents/wef`.
 Under Windows, go to `AppData\Local\Microsoft\Office\16.0` and type `rmdir /S Wef`.
 - Delete the contents of `~/Library/Containers/com.microsoft.Excel/Data/Library/Caches`.